trlinkin/puppet-nsswitch/README.md

 # nsswitch.conf module for Puppet

 A way of expressing nsswitch.conf configurations declaratively.
-This should cover the 15 basic databases NSS supports.
+This should manage the standard 15 databases NSS supports, plus the `sudo` entry respected by sudo since the 1.7.0 release.

 ### Defaults

-Currenly this module has support for RedHat, CentOS, Amazon Linux, and Ubuntu.
-This module at its very basic will create an nsswitch.conf that uses defaults derived from the distrobution provided nsswitch.conf file.
-These defaults have been verified on the mentioned Distrobutions.
+Currently this module has support for EL based Linux distributions, Fedora, Ubuntu, and Gentoo.
+This module by default will create a basic nsswitch.conf that uses defaults derived from what the distribution uses in the nsswitch.conf file on fresh install.
+These defaults have been verified on the mentioned distributions by the kindness and diligence of contributors, of which I'm very grateful.

 ### Supported Systems
 This module should be capable of supporting the following systems: